 A. IELTS has a set fee for its test and it is defined by the exam authority.
 The Academic and General Training tests cost the same.
 Your test centre will notify you about the cost while registering.
 If you apply online, you will get the fee during the payment process.
-The cost may vary from country to country.
-You can check the IELTS GT test fee here.
+The cost may vary from country to country but generally the cost to take IELTS between $215 – $250 USD.

 Q. What documents do I need to register for my IELTS GT test?

 A. You need to provide a copy of your valid identity document.
 This can be a passport or a National Identity Card.
 You need to enter your passport or National Identity Card number in your application form.
 You will also need to present the same identity document on the day of the test.
 Candidates taking the test outside their own country must use a current passport.
 The document must be valid/not expired at registration and on the test day.

 Q. How do I get the test venue address and the exam timetable?

 A. You will receive an email (the email address you provide during the registration) 5-7 days prior to the test.
 This email will contain details of your test venue address and the timetable of the exam.
 If you do not receive this email, contact your test centre immediately.